Finding and collecting data

 In order to use register data for research, ethical approval is needed as well as approval from the agency or organization that provides the source data.

-Below some common sources for register data is listed:
+Below some common sources for register data are listed:

 Examples of tools/resources for data collection